10 Musical Theater and Performing Arts Summer Camps in LA and OC

-Has your child caught the acting bug?
+Has your LA kid caught the acting bug?
 Does he or she love to perform and sing?
 Musical theater camps can provide the outlet, with instruction, rehearsals, and a final performance or a recital.
-Most performing arts camps offer a specific show each session, so you can pick your week based on the show or theme that mosts interests your child.
-Several of the camps below run for two or more weeks, giving campers plenty of time to learn and rehearse before the big show.
+Most performing arts camps around Los Angeles and Orange County, California, offer a specific show each session, so you can pick your week based on the show or theme that mosts interests your kid, tween, or teen.
+Several of the summer theater camps below run for two or more weeks, giving campers plenty of time to learn and rehearse before the big show.

 Note that some musical theater camps require parents to provide costumes; be aware of any commitments required before signing your child up.
 As far as attending the final performance--we know you don't want to miss that!

 Agoura Hills Dance and Performing Arts Center

 9 themed week-long sessions

 With nine themed weeks in 2013 (June 17 - August 16), Agoura Hills Dance has something for everyone.
 Themes run from Seussical to Grease to Rent, and there is a Michael Jackson Pop Week as well.
 Every day is broken up into a variety of classes: voice, dance, acting, improv, and musical theater.
 Fridays are performance days.
 All levels are welcome; beginners can gain a strong foundation, and more advanced students are challenged at their levels.

 10 1-week themed sessions (7–13); 3 1-week themed sessions (13–19)

 Location: 27101 Aliso Creek Road, Aliso Viejo 92656

 9am–3pm, before- and after-care available (7–13); 4pm-9pm (13–19)